xojs/vscode-linter-xo/readme.md

 ## Notes

-- XO v40.0.0 and above we're released as pure ESM modules.
-Therefore, it is required that NodeJS versions 12+ be used to use this extension.
-If you are using an older version of Node.JS please install an earlier version of XO.
+- XO v0.40.0 and above were released as [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+Therefore, it is required that Node.js versions 12+ be used to use this extension.
+If you are using an older version of Node.js please install an earlier version of XO.

 In Visual Studio Code, press <kbd>F1</kbd> and narrow down the list of commands by typing `extension`.
 Pick `Extensions: Install Extension`.